-Here’s a bargain set of books on fractals that I no longer need.
-Just £12.90 for the lot including postage.
-Great to get your head round fractals.
+Here’s a great set of books on fractals Great to get your head round fractals.
 Purchasing info below.
 Click on each title to buy separately from Amazon.

 Fractals Everywhere: The First Course in Deterministic Fractal Geometry ISBN 0-120-79062-9